Diamondbacks vs. Braves Player Props Betting Odds

 Carroll Stats

-- Carroll has collected 56 hits with 14 doubles, a triple, nine home runs and 24 walks.
-He has driven in 24 runs with 16 stolen bases.
+- Corbin Carroll has 56 hits with 14 doubles, a triple, nine home runs, 24 walks and 24 RBI.
+He's also stolen 16 bases.

 Carroll Recent Games